Previously known as New Amsterdam, the settlement came under British rule in 1664.

 In June 1665, the city was formally renamed New York, in honour of the Duke of York, brother of King Charles II.

-The city's name change was a result of international conflict between expanding empires.
+The city's name change was a result of international conflict between expanding empires, with the British ultimately gaining control from the Dutch.

-Author's summary: New York was renamed in 1665 after the British took control.
+Author's summary: New York was renamed in 1665 after the Duke of York.